Curated Short Stories Library

 Michelle Boyd Waters, M.Ed.

-Michelle Boyd Waters, M.Ed. taught middle and high school English Language Arts in rural and suburban schools.
-She is now studying for her doctorate in Instructional Leadership and Academic Curriculum with an concentration in English Education.
+Michelle Boyd Waters, M.Ed. taught middle and high school English Language Arts in rural and suburban schools for 10 years.
+She is now a Ph.D. candidate in Instructional Leadership and Academic Curriculum with an concentration in English Education.
 Her area of interest is aliteracy -- learning why students choose not to read or write and what we can do about it.

 Leave a Reply